 Color options vary between models, with some having monochromatic or grayscale in addition to a few color options and others having up to nine color variations.

 While images in colors are usually preferable, it is crucial to remember that under certain conditions, these might not be as easy on the eyes as grayscale images, especially when viewing through your scope in complete darkness with lots of moving targets.

 Depending on your preferences, you may want to choose a model that offers multiple color options, including monochromatic options, because this gives you the flexibility to switch between color modes as needed.

-It makes sense that if you are paying up to a thousand dollars or more for a heat sensor scope, it should have a few extra features that improve its performance.
+It makes sense that if you are paying thousands of dollars for a thermal imaging scope, it should have a few extra features that improve its performance.

 Consider choosing models that offer additional performance and convenience features such as GPS location, Wi-Fi connectivity for streaming purposes, and digital compasses.